Financial Market and Economic Research

 Crestmont Research develops provocative insights on the financial markets, including the stock market, interest rates, and investment philosophy.
-The primary focus of the research is concentrated on the drivers and characteristics of secular stock market cycles, the impact of inflation and interest rates on the stock and bond markets, and the conceptual approach toward investment strategy applicable to the current market environment.
+The research focuses on the drivers and characteristics of secular stock market cycles, the impact of the inflation rate and interest rates on the stock and bond markets, and a conceptual approach toward investment strategy that is applicable to the current market environment.

-The intention of the research and its publication on this site is to present rational perspectives based upon a diligent analysis of historical data.
-Through organizing the data logically, information is created.
-Through understanding and developing perspectives on the information, knowledge is generated.
-With knowledge, one can then start to make informed decisions.
+The objective of the research and its publication on this site is to present rational perspectives based upon a diligent analysis of historical data.
+Through understanding and developing perspectives on that data, vital new knowledge is formulated.
+Armed with that knowledge, we can then start to make informed decisions.

 Crestmont’s research is intended to be observation-based rather than prediction-oriented.
-It intends to provide information and perspectives to assist in rational decisions.
-The research does not provide predictions or recommendations on investment alternatives, although you may find the implications quite compelling.
+Its purpose is to provide information and perspectives to assist in rational decision-making.
+The research does not provide predictions or recommendations on investment alternatives, although you may find its implications for investment strategy quite compelling.

 Stock Market

 The overall market is highly volatile and affected by generally long secular cycles.
-You may wonder “Is it worth the risk?”.
-As well, returns in the stock market depend upon the level of and trend for inflation.
-You’ll gain insights toward the obvious question “What can we expect from here?”.
+You may wonder is it worth the risk?.
+Further, returns in the stock market depend upon the level of and trend for the inflation rate.
+In this section, you’ll gain insights toward the obvious question: what can we expect from here?.

-Ten, twenty, or even thirty years is not enough to ensure successful returns in the stock market.
-From current and recent levels in the P/E ratio, expected returns will be disappointing for many investors.
-Pundits are professing: “Returns will improve when the economy begins to recover!”.
-Hope is not a strategy.
+Ten, twenty, or even thirty years is not long enough to ensure successful returns in the stock market.
+Current and recent levels for the P/E ratio suggest that expected returns will be disappointing for many investors.
+Pundits are professing, “Returns will improve when the economy begins to recover!”
+But hope is not a strategy.

 Interest Rates

-Short-term interest rates (one year or less) are generally determined by the Federal Reserve; long-term interest rate yields are driven by inflation or inflation expectations in the economy.
-The relationship between interest rates and inflation was not evident before the 1960′s.
-The research and dynamic model begin to develop perspectives toward “What are the implications into the future?”.
+Short-term interest rates (one year or less) are generally determined by the Federal Reserve; long-term interest rate yields are driven by the inflation rate or inflation expectations.
+The relationship between interest rates and inflation was not evident before the 1960’s.
+Current research now suggests implications for the future.

-Our prediction (notwithstanding that there are occasional, yet very limited, periods that breaks The 6/50 Rule): “Interest rates will change by at least 50 basis points (0.5%) within the next 6 months!”
-There’s over 40 years of history-virtually without exception-in our favor.
-Chances are that it will be a good bit more than that, too.
+Though there are occasional, very limited periods that break the general rule, Crestmont Research’s The 6/50 Rule states: “Interest rates will change by at least 50 basis points (0.5%) within the next 6 months.”
+There’s almost 50 years of history–virtually without exception–in our favor.
+Chances are that the change will be a good bit more than that, too.
 See the details and charts titled “The 6/50 Rule.”

 Economy

-Uncertainties about the economy pose a unique crossroad for the current decade and beyond.
+Uncertainties about the economy pose a unique crossroads for the current decade and beyond.
 Further research and analysis is needed to assess conventional wisdom for myth and insight.

 Books